VPNs almost always legal. In most countries, citizens have a legal right to privacy, and simply using a VPN service is illegal in very few places.

 It has also forced many international VPN providers to shut down servers located in Russia and asked Apple to remove VPN apps from its Russian App Store (something it has done for China, but not yet for Russia).

 VPN servers located outside Russia are easily accessible from inside Russia, and we are not aware of any risk (legal or otherwise) in using them.
+Take a look at our Russia VPN page for a list of the best services to use in the country.

 The Vietnamese government blocks access to a wide range of internet content, including Human Rights Watch, the BBC, and Facebook.
 The OpenNet Initiative published a 2012 list of its finding on which websites were blocked, and in addition to lots of Vietnamese language sites, found that many web proxy sites and other internet circumvention tools were blocked.